Bring gratitude into your life, for consciously choosing to feel grateful is a powerful practice.

 Let your gratitude flow through you and out from you to kiss the whole universe, for

 “Gratitude is the sweetest thing in all human life.
 If there is gratitude in your heart, then there will be tremendous sweetness in your eyes.”
 Sri Chinmoy

-This is taken from my forthcoming new book Peace Lies Within: 108 ways to tame your mind and connect to inner peace, coming out autumn 2018.
+This is taken from my book Peace Lies Within: 108 ways to tame your mind and connect to inner peace.